List of As Friends Rust members

 As Friends Rust is an American melodic hardcore band based in Gainesville, Florida.
+Formed in September 1996, the group originally consisted of lead vocalist Damien Moyal, guitarist Henry Olmino, bass guitarist Jeronimo Gomez, and drummer Matthew Crum.
+The band currently consists of Moyal (a consistent member except for a brief period in 2002), alongside drummer Timothy Kirkpatrick (who first joined in 1997), guitarists Joseph Simmons and James Glayat (both of whom first joined in 1998), and bassist Andrew Seward (since 2022).

+History

-Formed in September 1996, the group originally consisted of lead vocalist Damien Moyal, guitarist Henry Olmino, bass guitarist Jeronimo Gomez and drummer Matthew Crum.
-The original line-up recorded a demo in November 1996, but failing to secure a record deal, the band parted ways in February 1997.
-In June 1997, Moyal reformed the band with new members, including guitarists Stephen Looker and Gordon Tarpley, drummer Jason Dooley, and bass guitarist Jason Black and As Friends Rust secured a deal with Belgian record label Good Life Recordings.
-In September 1998, Timothy Kirkpatrick replaced Dooley, and in March 1998, Joseph Simmons replaced Looker and Kaleb Stewart replaced Black.
-This line-up recorded the band's debut extended play The Fists of Time.
-Tarpley was replaced by Peter Bartsocas in time for the EP's American promotional concert tour in June–July 1998, but the latter was replaced by James Glayat in October 1998, shortly before the band's first European tour.
-The line-up remained intact until August 2000, during which time the band released As Friends Rust / Discount, As Friends Rust and Eleven Songs.
+The original line-up of Moyal, Olmino, Gomez and Crum recorded a demo in November 1996, but failing to secure a record deal, parted ways in February 1997.
+In June 1997, Moyal reformed the band with new members, including guitarists Stephen Looker and Gordon Tarpley, drummer Jason Dooley, and bass guitarist Jason Black, while securing a deal with Belgian record label Good Life Recordings.
+By September 1997, Black had not taken up involvement and Timothy Kirkpatrick came in to replace Dooley.
+In March 1998, Joseph Simmons replaced Looker, and Kaleb Stewart joined as bass guitarist and backing vocalist.
+This line-up recorded material for the band's debut extended play, The Fists of Time (combined with 1996 recordings).
+Tarpley was then replaced by Peter Bartsocas in time for the EP's American promotional concert tour in June–July 1998, but the latter was replaced by James Glayat in October 1998, shortly before the band's first European tour.
+The line-up remained intact until August 2000, during which time the band released As Friends Rust / Discount, As Friends Rust, and Eleven Songs.